 Size is also a key aspect when it comes to choosing the right soundbar.
 It may seem basic, but it’s easy to overlook – make sure the soundbar fits wherever you plan to put it.

 You’ll want to think about how you plan to use your soundbar and make sure the model you get has the connectivity options to support the devices you plan to use with it.
 For example, do you want to use HDMI or optical audio, and Bluetooth or Wi-Fi?
 If your TV has HDMI ARC or eARC, consider getting a soundbar that supports this feature, as it allows for better audio and control over a single HDMI cable.

 Finally, some soundbars come with extra features such as voice assistants (think Amazon Alexa and Google Assistant).
 While these are a nice addition to have, we certainly wouldn’t consider these essential.
 They shouldn’t affect your purchasing decision.

 Our expert ears have sampled dozens (if not hundreds) of soundbars over the years, so when it comes to recommending the best cinema-style sound blasters you can trust our recommendations.

-We’ve tried and tested most of the products below, and used a combination of our own experiences, specs, and reviews to pull together a list of what we believe to be the best soundbars for most people.
+We’ve tried and tested most of the products above, and used a combination of our own experiences, specs, and reviews to pull together a list of what we believe to be the best soundbars for most people.

 We’ve covered various brands, designs and budgets, and for more information on Stuff’s rating and review process, feel free to read our page on how we test products.